Tools Home

 Regularly review and update your mileage policy

 Schedule annual reviews of your mileage reimbursement policy to ensure it remains current with IRS rates, which typically change each January.
-This is particularly important as Mississippi implements Senate Bill 2172, establishing the state's first minimum wage law.
 Regular updates demonstrate your commitment to fair compensation practices while preventing potential compliance issues.
-These reviews also provide an opportunity to assess whether your current approach meets both your business needs and employee expectations in Mississippi's evolving employment landscape.
+These reviews also provide an opportunity to assess whether your current approach meets both your business needs and employee expectations in Montana's evolving employment landscape.

 Easily automate your mileage reimbursement process